zykev/facial_fatigue/readme.md

 '--arg_rootTrain', default=None, type=str, help='the path of train sample '
 '--arg_rootEval', default=None, type=str, help='the path of eval sample '
 ```
+## Technique Report
+The working paper for this project can be obtained at https://arxiv.org/abs/2104.10420.

 ## Necessary Attachment